kubestellar/kubestellar/QUICKSTART.md

 ### d.
 Create and deploy the Apache Server workload into florin and guilder clusters

+Finally you can prescribe your workload and where it should go.

 Create the `EdgePlacement` object for your workload.
 Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`florin` and `guilder`) created earlier, thus directing the workload to both edge clusters.